PiRuLeT4/Personal-Blog/README.md

 Any other names and passwords to sign up as a normal user. (first sign up, then log in)

+It's on developement mode, just a practise project.
+No need to set it up on production.

 ## Url of the projec: https://roadmap.sh/projects/personal-blog